Technical Guide for API Partners

 - Similar to /products/{product-code}, this endpoint will pull in product information for a specified list of products, up to 500 products per request.

-- This should be used only if you have a small curated product list that you want to refresh on schedule or if you need to need to fix some products on your end.
+- This should be used only if you have a small curated product list (<10k) that you want to refresh on schedule or if you need to fix some products on your end.
+If this doesn’t apply to your implementation and you need to ingest product content for many / all products, you must use the /products/modified-since endpoint for this purpose.

 These endpoints return all product information, including, but not limited to: